 I have received written permission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I have attached a copy of that written permission to this statement.
+I however dealers that the submission of this paper is in bearing with the paramission greated

-I hereby declare that the submission of this paper is in keeping with the permission granted.
+I hereby declare that the s ubmission of this paper 1s 1n keeping with t he permission granted.